jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 Known Issue | Issue ID
 ------------|---------
-**Overview Page** - An unexpected error occurs the first time the SQL Server Overview page is opened in the Spotlight client session. <br><br> \+ Performance Health / Wait Events / Workload Analysis - These drilldowns show no data. <br><br> *Workaround:* Apply patch to .NET 4 - Software Update KB2468871v2 <br><br> See also own Known issues configuring Spotlight 3606. | 3606
+**Overview Page** - An unexpected error occurs the first time the SQL Server Overview page is opened in the Spotlight client session. <br><br> Performance Health / Wait Events / Workload Analysis - drilldown showd no data. <br><br> *Workaround:* Apply patch to .NET 4 - Software Update KB2468871v2 <br><br> See also own Known issues configuring Spotlight 3606. | 3606
+**Databases drilldown on Unix/Linux Operating System** - If disk size info is unavailable then the SQL Server \| Databases drilldown will show no data; the Database alarms will not be raised.
 **SQL Server 2012 and above** - Spotlight does not support Analysis Services in Tabular and Sharepoint modes. | .
 **Workload Analysis drilldown** - SQL Server 2012 and above - When monitoring a failover cluster the Physical Reads value is 0 / No Data. | 3688
 **SQL Server 2012 and SQL Server 2008 R2** - "Using dbghelp.dll version 4.0.5" entries in the SQL Server Error Log.
 The source of these entries can be traced back to a known issue (Microsoft) when a statement or job executes the sys.fn_xe_file_target_read_file stored procedure.
 Refer to http://support.microsoft.com/kb/2878139 <br><br> The Spotlight SQL Server \| Performance Health feature uses XEvents sessions which may execute the sys.fn_xe_file_target_read_file stored procedure. | 2927